openstack/ceilometer/doc/source/contributor/install/custom.rst

 normally located at /etc/ceilometer directory and make changes accordingly.
 Your configuration file can be in a different directory.

+For the Gnocchi publisher, the archive policy can be defined as a configuration settings.
+The value specified for ``archive_policy`` should correspond to the name of an ``archive_policy`` configured within Gnocchi.

 To use multiple publishers, add multiple publisher lines in ``pipeline.yaml`` and/or ``event_pipeline.yaml`` file like the following::